Attaulhaleem/omnidirectional-conveyor/README.md

 A modular omnidirectional conveyor for material flow.

 ## Details
-This project was my Final Year Design Project for my BS Electronics Engineering at the Ghulam Ishaq Khan Institute (GIKI).
+This project was my Final Year Design Project for BS Electronics Engineering at the Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).